 9. Try Making a Round Coffee Bean Coaster

 Reduce, reuse, recycle: with this project, you can take care of Planet Earth and cry a little less over those old discs that just don’t work.

 All you need — aside from a clumsy hand with DVDs and CDs — is a little glue.
 Oh, and a bit of a coffee habit.
 Now, you’ve got coasters that give your coffee beans and old discs a new purpose — protecting your surfaces from the next coffee spill.
 Got a little paint?
-Dress it up, and make it colorful!
+Dress it up, and make it colourful!

 10. Try Making a Square Coffee Bean Coaster

 Like the project above, it just takes a little recycling of old items that no longer fill their original use.
 Same principle, different medium.
 Use an old mouse pad as a square base for coffee bean coasters.
-Or glue a broken jewel case together from and make it the base for your new project.
+Or glue a broken jewel case together and make it the base for your new project.

 Got some old cardboard and scissors?
 This will do the trick, too.
 Or cover a leftover ceramic tile from a kitchen or bath project (just remember to use those stick-on felt pads underneath to avoid scratching your furniture).
-Use your imagination and your favorite pastime, and you’ve got the perfect addition to your conversation and coffee nook!
+Use your imagination and your favourite pastime, and you’ve got the perfect addition to your conversation and coffee nook!